charan51/cloudSecureV1/CICD.md

 ### AWS Setup

 1. Create a key pair named `cloudsecure-key` in your AWS account
-2. Create an IAM user with programmatic access and sufficient permissions
+2. Create an IAM user with programmatic access and the following permissions:
+   - AmazonEC2FullAccess
+   - AmazonSSMFullAccess
+   - IAMFullAccess (or more limited permissions to manage roles/profiles)
 3. Store the credentials as GitHub secrets

 ## Workflow Process